LainFenrir/krita-preset-renamer/README.md

 If you leave the variable `toDeleteOldPreset` as false no, if you set to true it actually moves your preset to your trashcan and you can recover it from there.

 ### When I run the script and open krita again, I see the old preset name and the new one, why?
-Well, its cause the scripts doesn't blacklist the old preset.
+Well, its cause the scripts don't blacklist the old preset.
 The way krita gives you the impression the preset has been renamed, is by blacklisting the old preset name, in fact krita works like these scripts, it will create a new file with the metadata and a new name.
 If you dont want to keep the old preset just edit the script variable `toDeleteOldPreset` to `True`.

 ### Couldn't you make it blacklist?
 That was my personal choice.
 I dislike krita's approach of hiding the old brush cause this way you actually have no idea how much "trash" you have in the presets.
 So I prefered to leave it there showing so I can delete later or just send the old file to the trash.